F03

 Possible Causes

-Open or shorted NTC sensor on heater housing, loose NTC connector, damaged wiring between NTC and control board, scaled heater causing local overheating and sensor failure
+Open or shorted NTC sensor on the heater housing, loose NTC connector, damaged wiring between the NTC and the control board, or a scaled heater causing local overheating and sensor failure.

 How to Fix / Troubleshooting

-Safety first: Disconnect from mains and close water taps.
+Safety first: Disconnect the appliance from the mains and close the water taps.

 Check the NTC sensor:

 • Locate NTC: Remove the rear panel.
-The NTC (temperature sensor) is usually clipped into or bolted onto the heater flange on the bottom of the tub.
+The NTC (temperature sensor) is usually clipped into or bolted onto the heater flange at the bottom of the tub.

 • Measure resistance: With a multimeter, measure resistance across the NTC pins.
-At room temperature (~20°C), Bauknecht NTCs are typically in the 20–30 kΩ range (check service manual for exact spec).
-If reading is near 0 Ω (short) or infinite (open), the sensor is faulty.
+At room temperature (~20°C), Bauknecht NTCs are typically in the 20–30 kΩ range (check the service manual for the exact specification).
+If the reading is near 0 Ω (short) or infinite (open), the sensor is faulty.

 • Check wiring: Trace the harness from the NTC to the main control board.
 Look for breaks, crushed sections, or burnt connectors.
 Repair any damage.

-Replace if faulty: If the NTC is out of spec, replace it.
+Replace if faulty: If the NTC is out of specification, replace it.
 Clear the error by unplugging for 5–10 minutes, then run a test wash.

 Advertisements